Madonna: Legacy

-Writing for The Guardian, Matt Cain stated that Madonna has "broke[n] down social barriers" and brought marginalized groups to the forefront, by frequently featuring LGBT, Latino, and black culture in her works.
-An author said that "by making culture generally available, Madonna becomes the culture of all social classes".
-Canadian professor Karlene Faith gave her point of view saying that Madonna's peculiarity is that "she has cruised so freely through so many cultural terrains" and she "has been a 'cult figure' within self-propelling subcultures just as she became a major."
-GLAAD president Sarah Kate Ellis stated that Madonna "always has and always will be the LGBTQ community's greatest ally", while The Advocate dubbed her as "the greatest gay icon".
-Madonna herself stated in 2024, "Aside from my birthday, New York Pride is the most important day of the year."
+Writers and scholars have also highlighted Madonna's engagement with LGBTQ, Latino, and Black culture.
+Matt Cain argued that her work helped bring marginalized groups and cultures into mainstream popular culture.
+One author remarked that "by making culture generally available, Madonna becomes the culture of all social classes".
+Canadian scholar Karlene Faith similarly said that Madonna's peculiarity lies in her ability to "move freely across diverse cultural terrains", describing her as a "cult figure" within multiple self-sustaining subcultures even as she achieved mainstream success.
+She is often regarded as a gay icon, with GLAAD president Sarah Kate Ellis affirming that Madonna "always has and always will be the LGBTQ community's greatest ally", and The Advocate characterizing her as "the greatest gay icon".

-Madonna has received acclaim as a role model for businesswomen, "achieving the kind of financial control that women had long fought for within the industry", and generating over $1.2 billion in sales within the first decade of her career.
-According to Gini Gorlinski in the book The 100 Most Influential Musicians of All Time (2010), Madonna's levels of power and control were "unprecedented" for a woman in the entertainment industry.
-London Business School academics called her a "dynamic entrepreneur" worth copying; they identified her vision of success, her understanding of the music industry, her ability to recognize her own performance limits (and thus bring in help), her willingness to work hard and her ability to adapt as the keys to her commercial success.
-Morton wrote that "Madonna is opportunistic, manipulative, and ruthless—somebody who won't stop until she gets what she wants—and that's something you can get at the expense of maybe losing your close ones.
-But that hardly mattered to her."
+Madonna has also been studied as a business figure and entrepreneur; she amassed over $1.2 billion in sales during the first decade of her career.
+According to Gini Gorlinski in The 100 Most Influential Musicians of All Time (2010), Madonna's authority and autonomy within the entertainment industry were unprecedented for a woman at the time.
+Scholars at the London Business School described her as a "dynamic entrepreneur" whose success model is worth emulating, identifying her vision of success, understanding of the music industry, ability to recognize her own performance limits, work ethic, and adaptability as the basis for her commercial achievements.
+Morton called Madonna "opportunistic, manipulative, and ruthless—someone who will not stop until she achieves her goals".